 Many of our ERGs have formed partnerships with external organizations to drive progress and change, develop community programs and pursue other outreach opportunities.
 We also support informal employee groups—such as working parents, young professionals and biking club—to promote camaraderie, teamwork and fun in the workplace.

 WIN supports the professional development of women around the world, offering mentoring and networking opportunities, and providing access to professional development tailored to the unique needs of women at critical career stages.

 GAAN creates opportunities for employees to develop mentoring and networking relationships that enhance their career potential.

-Executive Sponsor: Jim Fitterling, Chief Executive Officer
+Executive Sponsor: Jim Fitterling, Chair and Chief Executive Officer

 ASIAN DIVERSITY NETWORK

 ADN offers networking with peers and leaders, mentorship opportunities, resources for skill development and advocates for greater Asian cultural awareness.

 Executive Sponsor: A.N.
 Sreeram, Senior Vice President of Research & Development and Chief Technology Officer

 GLAD, the chemical industry’s first LGBTQ+ employee resource group, was formed more than 15 years ago, to improve LGBTQ+ workplace equality.